Jose Herrera Player Props: Diamondbacks vs. Giants

 Jose Herrera At The Plate

-- Herrera has picked up a hit in 38.5% of his 26 games this year, with multiple hits in 19.2% of them.
+- Herrera has picked up a hit in 10 of 27 games this year, with multiple hits five times.

-- He has not gone deep in his 26 games this year.
+- In 27 games played this year, he has not hit a home run.

-- Herrera has driven in a run in five games this season (19.2%), including one multiple-RBI game.
+- In five games this season, Herrera has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.